bokonastovski/Projects/README copy.md

 <h1 align="center">
-    <samp>Hackathon01 - Sava Insurance</samp>
+    <samp>Hackaton01 - Sava Osiguruvanje</samp>
 </h1>

 <p align="center">
   <samp>
     <br>
-    「 # Sava Insurance
+    「 # Sava Osiguruvanje

-The "Sava Insurance" app addresses critical issues related to policy management, invoicing, insurance claims, and damage reporting.
+The "Sava Osiguruvanje" app addresses critical issues related to policy management, invoicing, insurance claims, and damage reporting.
 It plays a significant role in both educating users about their insurance options and enabling effective management of their policies.

 ## The Goal